ChrisHinde/MaterialUtilities/README.md

 - Some functions (like "Clean Material Slots") now also work on Curve and Surface objects
 - The Select By Material have the option to extend the current selecction
 - Assign Material have options to override or append materials in Object Mode

+## Information

+This Add-on is now included with the official Blender Builds (since 2.81), just go the *Preferences* > *Add-ons* > Select the *Material* category, or search for "Material", and then enable it.\
+**NB:** The version included with Blender might be, slightly, older than the latest version found in this repository.
+Plesae visit the [Changelog](CHANGELOG.md) to compare the difference in the versions.

 ## Installation